eXist-db/existdb-ansible-role/README.md

 not fully tested, or already in use at customer sites so that customer specific settings need to get factored out yet.

-- multiple exist instances on the same host, with different install dirs, service names and IP:port configs;
 - some config files such as conf.xml vary among distributions, so templating is not optimal; and these configs might get so special that it's hard to template at all;